TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 <img src="/assets/images/processor.png" width="80%" height="80%" />

 # ESP32-C3 Super Mini

-> Extremely Compact And Very Affordable Microcontroller Board With Great Functionality
+> Compact And Affordable Microcontroller Board With Great Functionality

-The **ESP32-C3 Super Mini** is my go-to microcontroller board whenever space is at a premium.
+The **ESP32-C3 Super Mini** is my new go-to microcontroller board whenever space is top priority.
 Its tiny size allows it to fit into the smallest devices while still offering ten fully usable GPIOs.

 <img src="images/c3_anglefront_overview_t.png" width="30%" height="30%" />

-It is fully compatible with all **ESP32** development environments, including [ESPHome](https://done.land/tools/software/esphome/introduction/).
+It is compatible with all **ESP32** development environments, including [ESPHome](https://done.land/tools/software/esphome/introduction/).
 Additionally, you can directly upload open-source firmware made for the **ESP32**, such as [WLED](https://kno.wled.ge/).

 [Here’s an example project](https://done.land/components/microcontroller/firmware/fromsomeoneelse/wled/) using the **ESP32-C3 Super Mini** and an **8x8 WS2812 LED Panel** to create an awesome colorful light cube—no programming required and just three short wires: